mcabbott/AxisKeys.jl/README.md

 * Reductions like `sum(A; dims=:channel)` can use dimension names.
   Likewise `prod`, `mean` etc., and `dropdims`.

-* Sorting: `sortslices` permutes keys & data by the array, while `sortkeys` goes by the keys.
+* Sorting: `sort` and `sortslices` permute keys & data by the array, while a new function `sortkeys` goes by the keys.
+  `reverse` similarly re-orders keys to match data.

 * Some linear algebra functions like `*` and `\` will work.